rtous/edcav/mysql/README.md

 	mysql>GRANT ALL PRIVILEGES ON edcav1.* to 'edcav1'@'%';
 	mysql>exit;

+### A1.4 Connect with MySQL Workbench

-Then you can run MySQL Workbench and connect to the server:
+Launch MySQL Workbench and connect to the server:

 ![alt text](mysqlworkbench_docker.png "MySQL Workbench")

-(WARNING: Don't try to use the old MySQL Workbench version, e.g. 5.2.47, with the mysql Docker container, it's not going to work.)